One of the posh events of the year on this northeast Florida resort barrier island is held in March, the Amelia Island Concours d’Elegance.

 Last year’s Amelia Island Concours drew more than 15,000 visitors to Amelia Island.
 A signature event on the island held every March, the vintage auto show typically features around 250 fabulous, rare vehicles, parked along the Summer Beach golf fairway.

 Even if you’re not a car buff, elite collector, or NASCAR fan, this is an amazing show to experience.
 If you’re a resident of Amelia Island, it’s right here in our backyard.
 If you’ve never attended the show, treat yourself.
-Meander the fairway and enjoy seeing lots of jaw-dropping vehicles.
-Mark your calendar to spend a few hours admiring the eye candy, from classic antique cars to glitzy race cars and vintage motorcycles (and don’t forget your camera).
+Meander the fairway and enjoy browsing lots of jaw-dropping vehicles.
+Mark your calendar to spend a few hours admiring the eye candy, from classic antique cars to glitzy race cars and vintage motorcycles.

 The main event is Sunday, March 14, 2010, where attendees can walk around the Summer Beach golf club (Golf Club of Amelia’s 18th and 10th fairways) lined with vehicles, adjacent to the Amelia Island Ritz-Carlton.
 (The Sunday event is held rain or shine — vehicles will be moved to tents if stormy).
 Adult ticket prices in 2010 are $45 (students aged 12-18 cost $20, kids under 12 free, but must be accompanied with a paying adult).